 We welcome previously unpublished works by emerging and experienced writers from anywhere in the world.

-Submissions via our Submittable.
-We accept submissions during the months of February, May, August & November.
+We accept submissions during the months of February and August.

 Psst…to find out more about Tim, Alise, Ben and the origins of the Clozapine Clinic Project, listen to our Mad Poets Podcast.